World Player X

 An Unintended Consequence?

 Such an interpretation will mandate unrestricted participation in women’s sports by male-to-female transgender athletes and will, inevitably, lessen the wide variety of possibilities for biological ladies and ladies.
-That is because people born male are, on average, physiologically stronger, bigger, and faster than that born woman.
-If athletes born male are allowed to compete in ladies’ groups and girls’ divisions of game, there will, quite simply, be fewer roster spots for biological women and fewer possibilities for biological ladies to win competitions and secure scholarships.
+That is because people born male are, on average, physiologically stronger, bigger, and faster than those born woman.
+If athletes born male are allowed to compete in ladies’ groups and girls’ divisions of the game, there will, quite simply, be fewer roster spots for biological women and fewer possibilities for biological ladies to win competitions and secure scholarships.

 Share